 Do not attack or blame your ex-spouse

-It is extremely difficult for children to hear bad things being said about one of their parents.
-This is especially true if the person saying the bad thing is another parent.
+It is extremely traumatic and difficult for children to hear one of their parents say something bad or derogatory about the other parent.
 It is very important that both parents avoid attacking each other.

 Consider mediation for your divorce